-The Constitution of Man has been translated and published in France, Germany, and Sweden.
+^{} The Constitution of Man has been translated and published in France, Germany, and Sweden.
 The System has been translated into German.
-The Blements have appeared in French.
-Copious portions to off, the Afferent works have been republished in Denmark; and several reprints of Mr. Combe's whole works have been published in Manerica.
+The Elements have appeared in French.
+Copious portions of the different works have been republished in Denmark; and several reprints of Mr. Combe's whole works have been published in America.
 The above sum refers to British editions only.